Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 4-door sedan body style within the same 'Executive car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Volkswagen and rear in the case of the BMW).
 The first one has a Volkswagen-engineered powertrain under the hood, a 6-cylinder, 24-valves 280hp unit, while the other one gets its power and torque from a 8-cylinder, 32-valves 272hp engine designed by BMW.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
 Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the executive car segment, which is generally a fortune safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, Phaeton offers a considerable difference of 12% more metal.
+Both vehicles belong to the executive car segment, which is generally a fortune safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Phaeton offers a considerable difference of 12% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Volkswagen does have a slight advantage, when all the models are taken into account.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Volkswagen does have a slight advantage, at least on all of the models level.
 These are the results of an independent reasearch, while our visitors describe reliability of Volkswagen with an average rating of 4.2, and models under the BMW badge with 4.1 out of 5.
-Independent research findings rank Phaeton as average reliability-wise, and 7 Series is more or less at the same level.That apart, owners of different cars powered by the same engine as Phaeton rank it on average as 5.0, while the one under the competitor's bonnet gets 3.0 out of 5.
+The same official information place Phaeton as average reliability-wise, and 7 Series is more or less at the same level.That apart, owners of different cars powered by the same engine as Phaeton rank it on average as 5.0, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economyBMW is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy the winner has to be 7 Series, averaging around 10.7 liters of fuel per 100 kilometers (26 mpg), in combined cycle.
 We can't ignore that 9% difference compared to Phaeton.